Are you planning to sell at a flea market or craft fair? Here’s what you need to know about taxes.

 To make life easier, don’t just pocket all the cash and count it easier.
 Use a point of sale system app to enter all of your transactions, so you have a sales report as soon as the day is done.

-FreshBooks, QuickBooks, and Square all have easy-to-use apps that you can download on your smartphone or tablet.
+There are several easy-to-use apps that you can download on your smartphone or tablet.
 The only cost is usually for credit card processing.
 They will also send you a free or cheap credit card reader for your phone so you can accept card payments.